Akhilmothe/Big-Data/README.md

 Use your OWN words.
 Mention the source(s) in APA style.
 Submit the link to the file (make sure your instructor and grader can access it) and a PDF file.

-1. Bigdata:
+Bigdata -

 Certainly!
 Big data refers to large and complex sets of information that are not easy to process or handle and are difficult to analyse with traditional data processing tools and methods.
 It involves dealing with large amounts of data, constantly generated from various sources like social networks, including text, images, audio, and video data, IoT devices, healthcare records and devices, financial and online transactions, satellites, mobile devices, machines, customer interactions, and many more.

-Examples of big data:
+Examples of big data -
 Social media posts, messages, emails, satellite imagery, sensor data, weather data, medical records, financial and online transactions, health device data, stock market data, etc.

-Types of big data:
+Types of big data -

 There are different kinds of big data, they are:
 1. Structured Data - Data that is organised in the form of rows and columns like spreadsheet, excel and csv files.